 As things stand in 2026, the most costliest car in the world is one of the Rolls-Royce Droptail roadsters.
 We’re talking roughly thirty million dollars each, and there are only four being made.
 Each one is started from a clean sheet for one single buyer who spends years sitting down with the designers picking every single detail.

 I saw pictures of one where the paint shifts from almost black in the shade to a deep blood-red in sunlight.
 The owner apparently kept sending the samples back until it was perfect.
 Another one had the dashboard covered in what looked like falling rose petals — except they cut and laid over sixteen hundred individual pieces of wood by hand.
-Stuff like that is why the price tag goes through the roof.

 Why on Earth Would Anyone Pay That Much?